nkurien/FYP-MLEvaluator/diary/FYP_Diary.md

 I've been looking for material to research on Logistic Regression so I can get working on it quickly.
 I've found a great excerpt from chapter 4 of
 Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 3rd Edition.
 I think this could be helpful.

+### 9th February
+Somewhat hit a bit of a roadblock in research this week: Implementing a Softmax Regression Classifier.
+It's clear to me that I need to implement a form of multi-class logistic regression, and the ideal form of this seems to be utilising softmax as the decision function.
+However, I've been getting pretty lost with how to implement this and all the inner mechanisms of it.
+I've somewhat concluded that I'll start with the basics and work my way up - implementing binary classification with a Logistic Regression Classifier on simple data, perhaps working with One-Vs-Rest to create a form of multi-class classification, and then from there - hopefully implementing softmax will be more intuitive.

+I want to finish algorithm implementation asap so that I can focus on metrics and GUI, and approach a final working implementation.
+So far, I've managed to implement Notebook 8 with a basic implementation of LR on Iris data.
+As well as a new file for my LR implementations logistic_regression.py.